 Parents are invited to attend annual Parent Teacher Conferences.
 We encourage all parents to take advantage of this time to discuss your child’s progress and set academic goals for the upcoming year.
 This is a great time for you to ask questions, and discuss pertinent concerns with your child’s teacher.
 Conferences can also occur throughout the year as requested by the teacher or family.

-In addition to the above information, parents also participate in our program through Ages and Stages Questionnaires, daily communication logs, journals, take home activities, and the annual family survey.
+In addition to the above information, parents also participate in our program through assessments, daily communication logs, journals, take home activities, and the annual family survey.

 Family Outreach